divenyijanos/eltecon-ds/final_project_description.md

 Also, it's OK not dealing with certain edge cases, saying they are out of scope as long as you mention them and we know that you thought about them.
 For example if you'd try to predict whether a football player will score during a game you could take out self-goals from the equation for simplification as long as you mention that.

 We don't expect your answer to the research question to be ground breaking.
-Stating a hypothesis and finding out that it's wrong is equally good as finding it's opposite as long as your methods are correct.
+Stating a hypothesis and finding out that it's wrong is equally good as finding its opposite as long as your methods are correct.

 ## Technical requirements

 ### Written part

-**Length**: Not limited but usually between 3-5 pages
-**Output**:

-- PDF, 12p font size, 1.5 line spacing
+- PDF, 12p font size, 1.5 line spacing, usually between 3-5 pages
-- You should also attach any code that you used to produce your document
+- You should also attach any code that you used to produce your document (using .Rmd is preferred)

 ### Presentation

-**Length**: Maximum 5 minutes + 2 minutes will be provided for questions
+- Maximum 5 minutes
+- 2 minutes will be provided for questions
-**Output**:

-- Any presentation format that you are able to run on your computer while sharing your screen with the rest of us

-## Final grading

-- 25% homeworks
-- 25% homework presentations
+- Any presentation format is acceptable

+## Grading of the final project (sums up to 50% of the whole)

-- 25% final project (written)
+- 25% written document
 - 20% presentation
-- 5% code for the final project (we grade readability and structure)
+- 5% code (readability and structure)